Tab Hunter earned the swoony nickname for his heartthrob good looks. But there was more than beefcake — there were westerns.

-Indeed, as he told C&I before a 2016 screening of the documentary based on his autobiography, Hunter more or less owed his acting career to his being “discovered” while cleaning out a horse stall.
+Indeed, as he told C&I before a 2015 Museum of Fine Arts, Houston screening of the documentary based on his autobiography, Hunter more or less owed his acting career to his being “discovered” while cleaning out a horse stall.

 “I was a stable boy on the weekends at a place called Du Brock’s Riding Academy, on the corner of Riverside and Los Feliz in Los Angeles,” he said.
 “There was this guy by the name of Dick Clayton, who really became a part of my family.
 He later became one of the top agents in Hollywood for James Dean, Jane Fonda, Burt Reynolds, and so many other people.